dotnet/runtime/docs/design/libraries/DllImportGenerator/Pipeline.md

 The generator processes the method's `GeneratedDllImportAttribute` data, the method's parameter and return types, and the metadata on them (e.g. [`LCIDConversionAttribute`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.lcidconversionattribute), [`MarshalAsAttribute`][MarshalAsAttribute], [struct marshalling attributes](StructMarshalling.md)).
 This information is used to determine the corresponding native type for each managed parameter/return type and how they will be marshalled.

-A [`TypePositionInfo`](../DllImportGenerator/TypePositionInfo.cs) is created for each type that needs to be marshalled.
+A [`TypePositionInfo`][src-TypePositionInfo] is created for each type that needs to be marshalled.
 For each parameter and return type, this captures the managed type, managed and native positions (return or index in parameter list), and marshalling information.

-The marshalling information is represented by various subclasses of [`MarshallingInfo`](../DllImportGenerator/MarshallingAttributeInfo.cs) and represents all user-defined marshalling information for the specific parameter or return type.
+The marshalling information is represented by various subclasses of [`MarshallingInfo`][src-MarshallingAttributeInfo] and represents all user-defined marshalling information for the specific parameter or return type.
 These classes are intended to simply capture any specified marshalling information, not interpret what that information means in terms of marshalling behaviour; that is handled when determining the [marshalling generator](#marshalling-generators) for each `TypePositionInfo`.

 The processing step also includes handling any implicit parameter/return types that are required for the P/Invoke, but not part of the managed method signature; for example, a method with [`PreserveSig=false`][PreserveSig] requires an HRESULT return type and potentially an out parameter matching the managed method's return type.

 ### `PreserveSig=false`